rwoll/CS051Proposal/README.md

 In our internships this summer, we independently learned the valuable incremental version-controlled code-production pattern employed by software companies who wish to produce code with low technical debt.
-We wish we had learned Git in school to help lower the steep learning curve that we found at our internships -- we were expected to be competent.
-With the hope to minimize this speedbump for future students, and to help them to have more success in their computer science education we want to introduce this invaluable and ubiquitous tool into the CS051 lab infrastructure.
+We hope to expose students to Git to optimize the overall lab workflow and create a base knowledge of an invaluable and ubiquitous tool.

 ## Overview: Why Consider GitHub in CS051?